rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ## Exercise 4

-In this exercise you will begin the actual communication with another user, using the so called “Web of Trust”.
+ In this exercise, you will use the so-called “Web of Trust” to communicate with another user.

 Importing public keys

-1. Log into the system as user ying.
+1. Log into the system as user ying./

 2. Make your ASCII-armored public-key file (ying-pub.asc) available to your partner ( use